f4z3r/k8s-workshop/prep.md

 installation of the virtual machine.
 Note that the install can be "minimal", no need to install Office Tools, etc.

+> Please do not make the VM too small.
+A decent amount of software will run inside it.
+I recommend
+> at least 1 vCPUs and 4GiB of RAM at the very least.

 [0]: https://www.virtualbox.org/
 [1]: https://ubuntu.com/download/desktop